 - Let it steep for several hours, then remove leaves and squeeze all the moisture of basil leaves into the mixture.
 Let it cool.
 The infused liquid should strongly smell of basil.

-- Add 4 ounces of vodka into the infused mixture, (vodka will use as a carrier for the mixture) mix thoroughly and viola!
+- Add 4 ounces of vodka into the infused mixture, (vodka will use as a carrier for the mixture) mix thoroughly and voila!
 You can now enjoy an affordable homemade insect repellent you can spray when going outdoors.

 Reminder: Keep the spray out of your children’s reach, and when you spray, keep away from your eyes, nose, and mouth as it can be harmful.